 “Technically, this was your idea,” Neil’s mouth curled up slightly.

 Andrew turned his head to regard Neil intently through his sunglasses.
-Somehow, Neil found this scrutiny more intense than normal.
+Somehow, Neil found this scrutiny more intense than usual.

 “Eyes on the road,” Neil said.

 “What did you read that made you think that?
 Did Kevin say something?”
-Andrew said, keeping his voice carefully neutral.
+Andrew said, neutral.

 “No. I just,” Neil sighed and looked down at the phone in his hand, still vibrating with messages.
 “I know how much you’re giving up to do this and everyone’s flying out and I don’t want this all to be for nothing.”
 The words spilled from his mouth like a leaky faucet.